ghc/ghc/docs/users_guide/ghci.rst

 loaded will the ``liblib.so``.
 GHCi searches the following places for libraries, in this order:

--  Paths specified using the :ghc-flag:`-L` command-line option,
+-  Paths specified using the :ghc-flag:`-L ⟨dir⟩` command-line option,

 -  the standard library search path for your system, which on some systems may be overridden by setting the :envvar:`LD_LIBRARY_PATH`